htmelvis/searchapi/README.md

 # searchapi
-quick searchapi integration for keyword checking
+quick searchapi integration for keyword checking on MEAN stack